 My love for podcasts goes beyond an itch I would love to scratch forever.
 I’m convinced one of my passions is listening to podcasts and recommending them to my people,

 It was surprising to see that most Kenyans had no idea Kenyan Podcasters even exist when I mentioned

 Not necessarily infiltrate the space but nurture it with meaningful conversations.
 We start off our Podcast Profile Series with an overview of the new kids on the block.
 Specifically, the Kenyan Podcasts that launched this year:

 The Blaze Podcast

 Afripod’s consistent promotion of the Blaze Podcast that airs weekly is how I bumped into it.
-Hosted by Buddha Blaze and Jinx, this is one of the more consistent podcasts ever since they launched.
-The focus is on African Music, Culture and Entertainment.
-You can find them on Youtube under What’s Good Networks and of course Afripods.
+Hosted by Buddha Blaze and Jinx, this is one of the more consistent podcasts ever since launched.
+The focus is on African Music, Culture, and Entertainment.
+You can find them on Youtube under What’s Good Networks and, of course, Afripods.

 Notable Episode – Ep7

 Hosted by Nkiro, it’s a podcast about everything, as she says.
 She is such a great conversationalist, so you’ll definitely enjoy any topic she delves into.
 She started on Soundcloud but moved to Anchor, which means you can find her most probably on your favourite podcast app.